openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 For safety reasons, only close the garage door if you have visual contact to make sure there is no obstruction!
 The use of automated rules for closing garage doors is dangerous.

-> NOTE: If the I/O Linc returns the wrong value when the device is polled (For example you open the garage door and the state correctly shows OPEN, but during polling it shows CLOSED), you probably linked the device with the PLM or hub when the door was in the wrong position.
+> NOTE: If the I/O Linc contact status appears delayed, or returns the wrong value when the sensor changes states, the contact was likely ON (status LED lit) when the modem was linked as a responder.
-You need unlink and then link again with the door in the opposite position.
-Please see the Insteon I/O Linc documentation for further details.
+Examples of this behavior would include: The status remaining CLOSED for up to 3 minutes after the door is opened, or the status remains OPEN for up to three minutes after the garage is opened and immediately closed again.
+To resolve this behavior the I/O Linc will need to be unlinked and then re-linked to the modem with the contact OFF (stats LED off).
+That would be with the door open when using the Insteon garage kit.

 ### Keypads